Safi1012/Portfolio-Generator/README.md

 ## Create Your Own Theme

 You can also create your own individual theme.
 Just open the `./src/styles/themes.css` file and create a new CSS class e.g. `.rainbow`.
 Next, copy the contents of an already existing theme and paste it inside of your newly created CSS class `.rainbow`.
-Now you can adjust the settings of your theme (colors and font options) to fit your needs.
+Now you can adjust the settings of your theme (colors and fonts) to fit your needs.
 Finally, open the `./src/config/setup.yml` and load your new theme `rainbow` by adjusting the `theme` parameter.

 PS: I'm always happy to receive pull requests with new themes 🤗